LoreBear/IBM-HR-Employee-Attrition/README.md

 **Overtime Multiplier**
 - Attrition jumps from ~10% to 30.5% for employees working overtime.
 - Roles like Sales Representatives are most affected.
+- **The Psychology:** Workload acts as a primary stressor.
+My analysis shows that employees working overtime are **3x more likely** to leave (31% vs 10%).
+This suggests that "hustle culture" in specific roles is directly eroding the retention rate.
 ![Overtime Impact](chart_overtime_impact.png)

 **The $3,000 Danger Zone**
 - Median income for employees leaving is ~$3,000, vs ~$5,000 for those staying.
 - Below $3,000, employees feel under-rewarded, increasing turnover risk.
+- **The Psychology:** Using Herzberg’s Two-Factor Theory, I identified $3,000/month as a critical "hygiene" threshold.
+Below this level, monthly income becomes a source of extreme dissatisfaction, making turnover almost inevitable regardless of other benefits.
 ![Income vs Attrition](chart_income_impact.png)

 **Role-Specific Fragility**
 - Sales Representatives & Lab Technicians show highest exit rates.
 - Combination of high pressure and low job level leads to stagnation and glass ceiling effect.
+- **The Psychology:** The high correlation between `YearsWithCurrManager` and `YearsAtCompany` confirms that the manager-employee relationship is the strongest "retention anchor."
+People don't leave companies; they leave (or stay for) managers.
 ![Job Satisfaction Impact](chart_satisfaction_impact.png)

 ---